-Finding ways to reduce weight in automotive manufacturing is an ever-lasting battle.
-Reducing weight has all sorts of benefits for performance, such as faster acceleration, reduced braking time, better handling, increased fuel economy in gas-powered vehicles, or battery life in an EV.
+Finding ways of reducing car weight in automotive manufacturing is an ever-lasting battle.
+Weight reduction has all sorts of benefits for performance, such as faster acceleration, reduced braking time, better handling, increased fuel economy in gas-powered vehicles, or battery life in an EV.
 One of the easiest ways to do so is through components used for seating adjustments: linear bearings and plain bearings, flexible cables, cable carriers, etc. Read on for a closer look at how exactly igus® can provide lightweight alternatives to traditional components in the automotive industry.

 In the world of automotive manufacturing, weight is one of the single most important considerations for engineers.
 Weight has a direct effect on the fuel economy/battery life of a vehicle, with more weight reducing the fuel economy/battery life and less weight improving it.
 According to a study published by MIT, a 10% reduction in weight can cut fuel consumption by as much as 7%1.
 The same study also suggests the possibility of a 40% weight reduction in vehicles solely through downsizing the vehicle, using lighter materials, and redesigning the vehicle, leaving much room for improvement in this regard.

 Shipping costs and emissions also need to be accounted for when it comes to the weight of automotive components, as transport of the products will cost more and eat up more fuel at heavier weights.
 Considering standard North American semi-trucks can legally have a gross vehicle weight rating (GVWR) of as much as 80,000lbs including cargo, this is a major factor to consider.
 Lighter components could either mean reducing the total weight of a shipment and greatly reducing shipping costs, or fitting more components in a single shipment of the same weight.
 Either way, the potential benefits are significant.